uclaacm/studio-intro-tutorials/First Person Shooter Part I/README.md

 Moving on to the smaller functions of our code, we call `OnEnable()` and `OnDisable()` to set up listeners to perform actions only when inputs are received from the keyboard. `HandleChangedMoveDirection` and `HandleCanceledMoveDirection` are used to detect when new directions are inputted into the keyboard and released from the keyboard and changes `desiredDirection` to correspond with them, which is like `OnMove()` from previous tutorials.
 The last function, `HandleJump()`, is similar to `OnJump()` from previous tutorials and handles the jumping mechanics of the player.
 The player only jumps when grounded and the vertical speed of the player is also calculated here.

-### Is the player touching the ground?

-### Jumping
-We will now implement jumping!
-We want our character to jump when the input system notifies it that the user has pressed the jump button (in this case, the space key).
-To do this, all we need to do is set `verticalSpeed` to a positive value and our update loop will translate our character upwards (taking into account the effects of gravity, of course).
-To make the character jump higher, all we need to do is increase `verticalSpeed`.

-However, we can do better than this.
-A good practice in game development is to make the variables you expose in project editors easily understandable for your fellow game designers.
-Level designers think in terms of level geometry (like how high a wall should be so that the player cannot jump over it) and would much more appreciate a metric to measure jump power that reflects this way of thinking.
-Instead of exposing `verticalSpeed` in the editor, We will expose a field called `jumpHeight` which we as the programmers can then use to derive what `verticalSpeed` should be.

-Recall that the kinematics equation for the initial velocity of a mass given the distance traveled **d** through an opposing acceleration of magnitude **a** is sqrt(-2 * **a** * **d**).

 ## Reading User Input
 In previous tutorials you learned that Unity's new input system can notify scripts when new inputs have been received by invoking special functions you implement in those scripts that have names corresponding to your defined Actions.
 In those special functions, scripts can process the new input data however it needs (such as moving the character forward or jumping).